skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - can animals transmit corona
 - can domestic animals transmit the disease
 - can the domestic animals transmit corona
+- should i keep my pet animals away due to the spread of virus

 ## intent:cleanliness